 The Shark IQ 2-in-1 is a hybrid robot vacuum/mop.
 Its highly effective Sonic mopping system, along with other features like LIDAR mapping capability as well as support for no-go zones and pin-and-go navigation, make it a pretty full-featured option for the price.
 That said, you'll have to contend with a somewhat unintuitive, unresponsive companion app, as well as below-par maneuverability, and a lack of compatibility with self-emptying base stations.

-The Shark IQ 2-in-1 Robot is okay for use on bare floors.
-Its mopping system can easily clear away dried-on spills on tile or linoleum floors in your kitchen, and it does a decent job of clearing away solid debris.
-It's also very effective when it comes to dealing with pet hair, and its long runtime allows it to clean large rooms with ease.
-That being said, it doesn't do a great job of maneuvering itself, and it's tall enough to get stuck under some lower tables and chairs.
+The Shark IQ 2-in-1 Robot is sup-par for use on bare floors.
+Despite offering decent airflow, this vacuum struggles to pick up a lot of debris.
+It provides inadequate performance along walls and in corners, even relative to other robot vacuums with a circular design.
+On the bright side, its long runtime allows it to easily clean large rooms.
+That said, it doesn't do a great job of maneuvering itself, and it's tall enough to get stuck under some lower tables and chairs.

-The Shark IQ 2-in-1 Robot does a fairly good job cleaning pet hair on bare floors but struggles with it on carpets.
-While its brushroll is advertised as self-cleaning, pet hair can get wrapped around it.
+The Shark IQ 2-in-1 Robot is inadequate at cleaning pet hair.
+Its brushroll tends to push hair further in the carpet rather than lift it away.
+While the manufacturer advertises its brushroll as self-cleaning, pet hair can get wrapped around it.
 Thankfully, the roller is easy to access, so you can cut away any tangled hair without much fuss.
-Its mopping attachment is also highly effective for dealing with any mud or dirt your pet might track in.
-It's also remarkably quiet, which is a good thing if your pet is sensitive to loud noises.
+It's also remarkably quiet, which is good if your pet is sensitive to loud noises.
 Unfortunately, it does a terrible job of sealing in fine allergens.

 There are a few variants of the Shark IQ 2-in-1 Robot, but they only differ in color and in-store availability.
 We tested the UR2410WD variant, and you can see its label here.